Keep Your Child Healthy and Active Over Summer Break

 Over the years, many experienced homeschool parents and Connections Academy® Learning Coaches have shared their personal strategies for keeping students motivated for virtual learning.
 Now you can also combat difficult academic challenges, waning self-discipline, and slipping enthusiasm with their ways to motivate virtual school kids below.

 “Each day I post a ‘brain teaser’ question on the board that covers anything we’re studying.
-My son can guess at the answer even before he starts to work on it.
+My son can guess the answer even before he starts to work on it.
 It really draws him into the classroom and motivates him to get started on the school day,” one Learning Coach says.

 Such questions can act as reviews before a quiz, or as introductions to new concepts to see what your student already knows and understands while keeping him or her interested and motivated to learn.